NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Experimental Setup

-\paragraph{Structural Update} The key insertion can trigger index structural updates.
-There are two main update mechanisms, which differ in how they handle incoming keys: 1) \textit{\underline{In-place.}} Index nodes reserve gaps (empty slots), which allow new keys to be directly inserted into the index structure.
-Given a new key, the index first locates an appropriate position for insertion.
-However, conflicts can occur when multiple keys are mapped to the same position, as the model was trained without the new key, or if the predicted slot is already occupied.
-In such cases, conflict resolution is required, typically following one of these two methods: (a) \textit{\underline{Shift method}}, sequentially moving the existing key to the nearest available gap to create space at the target location for successful insertion~\cite{DBLP:conf/sigmod/DingMYWDLZCGKLK20}; (b) \textit{\underline{Chain method}}, creating a new node for the conflicting target position and inserting the key into this new node~\cite{DBLP:journals/pvldb/WuZCCWX21}.
-2) \textit{\underline{Delta-buffer.}} One or more dedicated buffers are created separately from the index structure.
-When a new key arrives, it is first placed in the buffer and periodically merged into the index structure.
-The buffer can be organized at two different levels of granularity: (a) \textit{\underline{Tree-level buffer.}} A single buffer is maintained for the entire index~\cite{DBLP:journals/pvldb/FerraginaV20}; (b) \textit{\underline{Node-level buffer.}} Each node has its own dedicated buffer~\cite{DBLP:conf/ppopp/TangWDHWWC20}.
+\paragraphtitle{Index Insertion} A learned index is regarded as updatable if it supports key insertions.
+There are two main key insertion mechanisms: 1) \textit{\underline{In-place.}} Index nodes reserve gaps (empty slots), and newly inserted keys are directly inserted into an appropriate node. \extended{ In such cases, conflict resolution is required, typically following one of these two methods: (a) \textit{\underline{Shift method}}, sequentially moving the existing key to the nearest available gap to create space at the target location for successful insertion~\cite{DBLP:conf/sigmod/DingMYWDLZCGKLK20}; (b) \textit{\underline{Chain method}}, creating a new node for the conflicting target position and inserting the key into this new node~\cite{DBLP:journals/pvldb/WuZCCWX21}. } 2) \textit{\underline{Delta-buffer.}} Dedicated buffers are maintained, and new keys are first inserted into the buffer and later merged into the main structure periodically. \extended{The buffer can be organized at two different levels of granularity: (a) \textit{\underline{Tree-level buffer.}} A single buffer is maintained for the entire index~\cite{DBLP:journals/pvldb/FerraginaV20}; (b) \textit{\underline{Node-level buffer.}} Each node has its own dedicated buffer~\cite{DBLP:conf/ppopp/TangWDHWWC20}.}